On pure monomorphisms and pure epimorphisms in accessible categories: Introduction

 \begin{prop} Let\/ $\sA$ be a $\kappa$\+accessible category such that every split monomorphism in\/ $\sA$ has a cokernel pair.
 Then all strongly $\kappa$\+pure monomorphisms in\/ $\sA$ are regular monomorphisms. \end{prop}

-\begin{proof} In fact, under the assumption of the proposition, every $\kappa$\+directed colimit~$i$ of split monomorphisms~$i_\xi$ in $\sA$ is the equalizer of its cokernel pair.
-Here we are assuming that the index~$\xi$ ranges over a $\kappa$\+directed poset~$\Xi$.
-Indeed, the $\kappa$\+directed colimits preserve all colimits, including cokernel pairs; so the colimit of the cokernel pairs of~$i_\xi$ is the cokernel pair of~$i$.
-Furthermore, all split monomorphisms are regular (see Section~\ref{QE-mono-classes-secn}), so every morphism~$i_\xi$ is the equalizer of its cokernel pair.
-It remains to recall that $\kappa$\+directed colimits preserve finite limits (including, in particular, equalizers) in~$\sA$; see Lemma~\ref{directed-colimits-commute-with-small-limits}.
-Thus $i$~is the equalizer of its cokernel pair in~$\sA$.
+\begin{proof} The assumption of the proposition means that all split monomorphisms in $\sA$ are effective (since all split monomorphisms are always regular; see Section~\ref{QE-mono-classes-secn}).
+By Lemma~\ref{effective-monomorphisms-lemma}, it follows that all the $\kappa$\+directed colimits of split monomorphisms in $\sA$ are effective monomorphisms, too.
 For an alternative argument applicable under slightly more restrictive assumptions, see Proposition~\ref{strongly-pure-monomorphisms-pushout-stable-prop} below. \end{proof}

 The definition of a very weak cokernel pair was given in Section~\ref{very-weak-cokernel-pairs-secn}.

 \begin{cor} Let\/ $\sA$ be a $\kappa$\+accessible category with very weak cokernel pairs (e.~g., this holds if\/ $\sA$ has finite products).
 Assume further that every split monomorphism in\/ $\sA_{<\kappa}$ has a cokernel pair (in\/ $\sA_{<\kappa}$, or equivalently, in\/~$\sA$).
 Then all $\kappa$\+pure monomorphisms in\/ $\sA$ are regular monomorphisms. \end{cor}